top Content-type: text/html Expires: 0 MIME & Mail

 While library HPT is installed if the OS/400 release is at least V4R5, library TIFFLIB is installed only if the OS/400 release is at least V5R1.

-2. Service program mmail/sendmail is the base for all services provided.
-The functions of this service program for your own developments, are used in many utilities available in the package, and are documented in a separate page
+2. Service program mmail/sendmail is the base for all e-mail services provided.
+The functions of this service program are used in many utilities available in the package, are documented in a separate page and are available for your own developments.

 1. maintain an address book